-Utrg, UAB (“we” or “the Company”) is committed to acting in the best interests of our clients.
-In accordance with Article 72 of the EU Markets in Crypto-Assets Regulation (MiCA), we disclose below the general nature and sources of potential conflicts of interest that may arise in the course of our crypto-asset services, as well as the steps we take to mitigate them.
+Utrg, UAB (“we” or “the Company”) is committed to acting in the best interests of our clients and ensuring full compliance with applicable regulatory requirements.
+In accordance with Article 72 of the EU Markets in Crypto-Assets Regulation (MiCA), we disclose below the general nature of potential conflicts of interest that may arise in the course of providing crypto-asset services, as well as the measures we apply to manage or mitigate such conflicts.
 This information is provided to help our clients make informed decisions and to maintain transparency about our business practices.

 1. Identification of Potential Conflicts of Interest

-We have identified the following situations where conflicts of interest could potentially arise between Utrg, UAB (including our managers, employees, or any person associated with us) and our clients, or among our clients inter se:
+We have identified the following situations where conflicts of interest could potentially arise between Utrg, UAB (including our managers, employees, or any person associated with us) and our clients, or among our clients themselves, due to differences in economic interests, information asymmetry, or overlapping functions within the service provision chain:

 - Multiple Roles: Utrg acts as both a crypto-asset exchange operator and a custodian of clients’ crypto-assets.
 This means we facilitate trading transactions while also safeguarding assets.
-There is a potential conflict if, for example, information obtained through our custody services (such as knowledge of large asset movements) were misused to advantage our trading operations.
+There is a potential conflict if, for example, information obtained through our custody services (such as data on large-volume asset transfers) is used in a way that could create an advantage for trading operations conducted by or on behalf of the Company..

-- Personal Interests of Staff: Directors, employees or other connected persons of Utrg might hold investments in certain crypto-assets or have outside relationships (e.g. advisory roles, close friendships with persons in other crypto projects).
-For instance, an employee could be in a position to exploit non-public information for personal gain, or to influence decisions in favor of a project they are involved with externally.
+- Personal Interests of Staff: Directors, employees or other connected persons of Utrg might hold investments in certain crypto-assets or have external professional, financial, or personal relationships with other crypto-asset projects.
+For instance, a staff member may have access to non-public information that could be exploited for personal benefit or may be in a position to exert improper or biased influence over decisions that favour an externally linked project.

-- Third-Party Influences: We may from time to time receive requests or incentives from third parties – such as crypto-asset issuers seeking to list their tokens on our platform, or service providers and business partners.
+- Third-Party Influences: From time to time receive requests or incentives from third parties – such as crypto-asset issuers seeking to list their tokens on our platform, or service providers and business partners.
 This creates a potential conflict if such an issuer or partner’s interest in promoting their product does not align with the best interests of our clients.
-For example, a token issuer might offer to pay us higher fees for listing, which could conflict with our duty to list only assets that are suitable and beneficial for our clients to have access to.
+For example, an issuer may offer enhanced compensation, listing fees, or other commercial incentives to have a crypto-asset listed on our platform.
+In such cases, Utrg applies objective, documented, and client-focused asset-listing criteria rather than decisions based on commercial incentives..

 2. Our Policies and Procedures to Mitigate Conflicts

-Utrg, UAB has implemented a comprehensive Conflict of Interest Policy and robust internal procedures to prevent or manage the above conflicts.
+Utrg, UAB has implemented a comprehensive Conflict of Interest management framework supported by robust internal procedures to prevent or manage the above conflicts.
 Key measures include:

 - Segregation of Functions: We separate duties that could conflict.
 For example, our asset custody team is operationally distinct from our trading platform team, with strict controls on information exchange between them.
-Client asset information obtained by custodians is not shared with trading personnel, ensuring that no unfair trading advantage is gained.
+Client asset information obtained by custodians is not shared with trading personnel in order to avoid any unfair commercial or trading advantage.

 - No Inappropriate Incentives: Our employees’ compensation is structured to avoid conflicts.
-Notably, we do not create direct links between revenue in one business area and pay in another in a way that would encourage biased behavior.
-For instance, no staff bonus is directly tied to the trading fees generated from specific assets they might have an interest in.
+Notably, employee bonuses are not directly linked to the trading performance, fees, or volume of specific crypto-assets.
 Similarly, our listing decisions are not driven by payments from issuers – we have objective criteria for asset listings.

 - Personal Account Dealing Rules: We have strict rules that prohibit our staff from exploiting insider knowledge.
 Any personal trading by our staff in crypto-assets that trade on our platform must be pre-approved and is monitored.
 Staff are forbidden from trading based on confidential information or in any way that disadvantages clients.
 These controls are in place to prevent conflicts arising from employees’ personal financial interests.

 - Fair Client Treatment: We have an obligation to treat our clients fairly.
 Our trading platform’s matching engine and order handling procedures are designed to be fair and automated, so no client is given unfair priority.
 In the event of limited opportunities, we would allocate based on transparent rules (e.g. first-come-first-served or pro-rata) rather than favor any particular client.
-We do not engage in practices like front-running client orders.
+The Company strictly prohibits engaging in front-running.

-- Transparent Fee Structure: All fees and commissions are clearly disclosed to clients.
+- Transparent Fee Structure: All fees and commissions are clearly disclosed to clients in advance.
 Utrg does not receive hidden inducements from third parties for routing client business.
 This transparency removes a source of potential conflict where the firm’s profit could otherwise come into tension with the best execution for the client.

-- Independent Compliance Oversight: Our independent Compliance function monitors for conflicts and has the authority to veto or alter business decisions that may be conflict-ridden.
-For example, Compliance reviews new product approvals, marketing materials, and significant transactions to ensure conflicts have been addressed.
+- Independent Compliance Oversight: The independent Compliance function has the authority to veto, halt, or amend business decisions if conflict-of-interest risks are identified.
+Compliance reviews new product approvals, marketing materials, and significant transactions to ensure conflicts are appropriately identified and addressed.

-- Client Consent and Disclosure: In the rare cases where a conflict of interest is identified that cannot be sufficiently mitigated by our controls, we will inform any affected client about the nature of the conflict and the measures taken, before proceeding with the transaction.
+- Client Consent and Disclosure: In the rare cases where a conflict of interest is identified that cannot be sufficiently mitigated by our controls, we will inform clients of the nature of the conflict, associated risks, and the measures taken, before proceeding with the transaction.
 This allows the client to decide whether to continue.
 We view such disclosures as a last resort – our goal is to resolve conflicts internally – but they are available to ensure client interests are protected.

 3. Ongoing Management and Updates: